Benier MDD High-Speed Mixer

 - Total system control, when the mixer is combined with top frame (including ingredient weighing and dosing systems).

-- Variable speed drive for soft starting and mixing at different speeds.
+- Variable speed drive for soft starting and kneading at different speeds.

 - Liquid track function: the desired weight is set as a percentage of dry ingredient weight.